 Realities are twisted and turned upside down.
 Iran is being accused of wanting to start a war.
-Inherent in US military doctrine, the victims of war are heralded as the aggressor.

-The threat to global security comes from the US-NATO-Israel military alliance, which is now threatening Iran with a pre-emptive attack with nuclear warheads.
+The threat to global security comes from the US-NATO-Israel military alliance, which is now threatening Iran.
+The use of tactical nuclear weapons against Iran on a preemptive basis is contemplated.